Susan S. Gunby, Ph.D., RN

 PhD - Georgia State University

 Susan Sweat Gunby is Professor of Nursing at Mercer University’s Georgia Baptist College of Nursing in Atlanta, Georgia.
-For more than 46 years, Dr. Gunby has been a leader in nursing education in both the School of Nursing and the College of Nursing at Georgia Baptist.
+For more nearly 50 years, Dr. Gunby has been a leader in nursing education in both the School of Nursing and the College of Nursing at Georgia Baptist.
 She established the first Nursing Leadership and Management course in the School of Nursing in 1978 and served as its Chair for a number of years.
 Dr. Gunby was the Director and later the Dean of Georgia Baptist School of Nursing from January 1, 1986 through March 1992 (when the diploma school was closed).
 From 1989 through December 2000, she served as the President of Georgia Baptist College of Nursing, the first independent college of nursing accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 In January 2001, the College of Nursing merged with Mercer University and Dr. Gunby assumed the position of Dean of the College of Nursing.
 Under her leadership, the College of Nursing earned accreditation status from multiple accrediting entities and became a nationally-renowned college of nursing acclaimed for its emphasis upon excellence.
 Additionally, under her leadership, the College of Nursing created a MSN program and a PhD in Nursing program.
 Dr. Gunby served two terms on the American Association of Colleges of Nursing’s program committee for the Executive Development Series, served as a member of the Georgia Board of Nursing’s Education Committee, past President of the Georgia League for Nursing, and is a member of the Editorial Review Board for the International Journal for Human Caring.

 From 2006 - 2013, she was a member of the Board of Directors for the Georgia Center for Oncology Research and Education.

 She remains actively involved in the activities of the Sigma Theta Tau International Honor Society of Nursing and served a two year term on the Sigma Theta Tau International’s Chief Nursing Officers and Deans Advisory Council to the Board of Directors.
 And, she served on the Chapter Leadership and Mentoring Task Force for Sigma Theta Tau International.